VibeCoder01/SystemInsightsAnalyser/README.md

 ### 2. Step 1: Upload Files

 Drag and drop your prepared data files onto the upload area, or use the "Browse Files" button to select them.
 You can add multiple files from different sources.
+You cannot upload two files with the exact same name.

 ### 3. Step 2: Configure Files